restyled-io/ops/README.md

 ## TODO

-- Make autoscale a Lambda in ops stack
+- Define EC2/ECS AutoScale policies in CF
 - Centralize generic IAM Policy resources in their own Stack?
 - Should `agent/` and `init-certificates/` be their own repositories?
   - And get CI/CD